 - This partnership gives us the opportunity to reach the billions of viewers that watch ICC events every year

-- During the recent ICC Men’s T20 World Cup 2021, we invested in digital and traditional media to amplify our brand messaging and increase earned media appeal – putting your property front of mind for sporting fans booking their next trip
+- During the recent ICC Men’s T20 World Cup 2021, we invested in digital and traditional media to help amplify our brand messaging and increase earned media appeal – putting your property front of mind for sporting fans booking their next trip